Skip to Content

 The exterior facade of the Museum of Selfies, which depicts a "crying emoji".

-Circus Circus Midway/Arcade: After spending time at Adventuredome, check out Circus Circus’ Midway, complete with carnival games and an arcade comprised of over 200 games.
+Circus Circus Midway/Arcade: After spending time at Adventuredome, check out Circus Circus’ Midway & Arcade which offers both carnival games and an arcade comprised of over 200 games.

 A hot air balloon and blimp made of flowers in Bellagio's Conservatory

-Mini Golfing: While there are only a few options to play mini-golf in Las Vegas, the ones that exist are impressive.
+Mini Golf: While there are only a few options to play mini-golf in Las Vegas, the ones that exist are aesthetically impressive.

-Your kids will love both the “Twilight Zone” themed option at Horseshoe or the KISS-themed course at Rio.
-Both are products of Monster Mini Golf and feature a blacklight-fueled visual feast for the eyes.
+The “Twilight Zone” themed mini-golf course at Horseshoe is a product of Monster Mini Golf and features a blacklight-fueled visual feast for the eyes.

 The mini golf course photographed from a distance.
 Each hole is lined by white and black walls, the white glows under the black lighting.